libvips/libvips/_posts/2019-04-22-What's-new-in-8.8.md

 libvips now has two built-in ICC profiles (`srgb` and `cmyk`), you can use them anywhere, and they are used automatically when necessary.
-These profiles are compiled directly into the libvips shared library, so there are no extra files to ship or to get lost.
+These profiles are compiled directly into the libvips shared library so there are no extra files to ship or to get lost.

 For example, you can use `colourspace` like this: